-Things might be bad in the crisis – but at least we aren't reaching for the Bronco.
+Things might have been bad during the pandemic – but at least we weren't reaching for the Bronco.
 Quentin Letts explains

 Potter down the loo-paper section of a supermarket aisle today and you will be confronted by a baffling range of products.
 Will it be ‘Skin Kind’ paper, infused with aloe vera, or ‘Gorgeous Comfort’ quilts?
 How about ‘Gentle Clean’ rolls decorated with pictures of puppies, ‘Shea Butter 3Ply’, ‘Tissue Cream’, ‘Velvet Triple Layer’, ‘Cushelle Fresh Linen’, ‘Quilts with Plush Cushiony Layers’ or ‘Andrex Natural Pebble’?

 Gone are the days when the choice of bog paper, like Brexit, was ‘soft or hard’.
 Soft, known by manufacturers as ‘crêpe’, was plain, white tissue paper.
 Hard was in later years probably one of two brands, Izal or Bronco.
 In earlier times, there were also such stalwart makes as Bulldog, Samson, Medipathic, Victoria and British No 1 Thin.